sahlidjouad/sahlidjouad.github.io/projects_medical.md

-## Investigation in the Medical field : During my masters degree
+# Investigation in the Medical field and Biological tissues: During my masters degree

-### Application of elastography to Texture analyse
+## Application of Elastography to Texture Analysis

 <img src="images/medical/Applications of Elastography/Screenshot_1.png?raw=true"/>